 A core team of member volunteers have assumed management roles within the charity to lead our volunteers in our critical activities to meet our goals.

-I have always been an animal lover and, similar to many of our volunteers, had rabbits when I was young but didn’t do the research to realise what was involved in properly caring for them.
+I have always been an animal lover and, like many people, had rabbits when I was young but didn’t realise the extent of what was required to meet their welfare needs.

-Rabbits are the third most popular pet in the UK, but they're also the most neglected, with their welfare needs often misunderstood or completely overlooked.
-I'm so grateful to Beloved Rabbits for giving me the opportunity to be part of an amazing team of volunteers and make a real difference for rabbits in Scotland.
+Rabbits are the third most popular pet in the UK but are also the most neglected, with their welfare needs often misunderstood or completely overlooked.
+I'm so grateful to be part of the amazing volunteer team at Beloved Rabbits and to have the opportunity to make a real difference to the lives of rabbits across Scotland.

 Foster Care Manager